forestgrape/people_interactions/people_interactions.md

 ## Relevance
-International Relations: How to design and promote.
+* International Relations: How to design and promote.
 Whether or not to cut ties in conflicts.
+* Domestic policies: Laws that promote friendly interactions and open groups.